Plant DetailShow Menu

 Description

-'Expansa' is tough, cold hardy, evergreen juniper cultivar with long, spreading, slender branches that grows 2 to 3 feet high and 9 feet across.
-It has excellent heat and tolerance, can handle fair amounts of shade, and thrives in most soils from slightly acidic to slightly alkaline.
-A very adaptable plant, but especially well suited for the harsh, high humidity of the coastal southeastern U.S.
+Parson's Juniper, or 'Expansa', is tough, cold hardy, evergreen juniper cultivar of J.sabina with long, spreading, slender branches that grows 2 to 3 feet high and 9 feet across.
+It has excellent heat tolerance, can handle fair amounts of shade, and thrives in most soils from slightly acidic to slightly alkaline.
+A very adaptable plant, Parson's Juniper is especially well suited for the harsh, high humidity of the coastal southeastern United States.

 Quick ID Hints:

-• Produces berry-like cones that are globose, 1/4", purplish-brown, and glaucous
+• Produces berry-like cones that are globose, 1/4 inch, purplish-brown, and glaucous.

 Insects, Diseases, and Other Plant Problems: Aphids, bagworm, caterpillars, false spider mites, juniper scale, juniper tip mite, juniper webworm, and spruce spider mites are insect problems.
 Cercospora needle blight, phomopsis blight, cedar apple rust, and fungal diseases are common.